 I always tell them the same thing: Build links.

 Put a pause on content production and start focusing on building links.
-And if you’re not having much success with link building, proactively produce content that’s linkable.

 Is it possible to rank in Google without backlinks?